By Iris Reiff, 52nd Fighter Wing Public Affairs Office

-The Mosel, Rhein, Ahr and Sauer rivers join deep in nearby valley where one can find the Maare - or volcanic lakes - called the eyes of the Eifel by Port Clara Viebig.
+The Mosel, Rhein, Ahr and Sauer rivers join deep in a nearby valley where one can find the Maare - or volcanic lakes - called the eyes of the Eifel by Poet Clara Viebig.

 Today, however, only lakes near the towns of Daun, Manderscheid and Ulmen still contain water.
 The remaining lakes either dried up or were filled with sediment over time.

 After the Ice Age, swamps developed on the grounds of the basins.
-The Holzmaar, a 69-feet deep crater near Gillenfel, filled with water, and the adjacent Duerren Maar developed into a high swampland covered with plants.
+The Holzmaar, a 69-foot-deep crater near Gillenfel, filled with water, and the adjacent Duerren Maar developed into a high swampland covered with plants.
 Large woodlands and walking paths surround the area.

 Gemuendener Maar, which is 18 acres in area and is 125 feet deep, is surrounded by tall beech trees and offers several walking paths.